vijayrajeshr/open-source-for-everyone/README.md

 ## 🤝 Code of Conduct

-We strive to foster an inclusive environment.
+We strive to foster an inclusive and friendly environment.
 Please see our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) for guidelines.

 ---

-Thank you for joining !
+Thank you for joining **Open Source For Newbies**!
 Let's make open source accessible and fun — together. 🎉